Last Updated: March 29, 2021

-No, games won’t melt your brain or turn it to mush.
-In fact, several scientific studies have proven just the opposite – playing games can improve your health!
-This isn’t limited to fitness games, either.
-Knowing which games can have a positive impact on your body and your brain is the key to a healthy gaming lifestyle.
+Did you know video games can improve your health?
+According to scientists, it’s true!
+Healthy gaming isn’t limited to fitness games, either.
+Knowing the positive impact games can have on your body is the key to using video games to improve your health.
 So, what exactly are the health benefits of playing games?
-Well, to start off…
+Well, let’s find out!

 1. Playing games can enhance your memory.

-Video games are more than just fun to play, they can also have a positive effect on memory.
+Video games are more than just fun to play.
+They can also have a positive effect on memory.
 But not in the way you might think!
-A 2015 study conducted by neurobiologists at the University of California determined that playing games could actually boost the formation of memory.
+A 2015 study conducted at the University of California determined that playing games could actually boost how the brain forms memory.

-Epistory – Typing Chronicles: Not only will players explore a 3D world that literally unfolds before your eyes, but you’ll also type your way through perils and challenges.
-Follow the poetic story of a girl and her fox with beautiful words that flow through the world around you.
+Epistory – Typing Chronicles: Not only do you get to explore a beautiful origami world that literally unfolds before your eyes, but you’ll also type your way through perils and challenges.
+Follow the poetic tale of a girl and her fox with a beautiful story that follows you everywhere you go.

 2. Video games can actually improve your eyesight.

-If you play games regularly, chances are someone’s told you “You’re going to hurt your eyes staring at that screen all day!”
-Sound familiar?
-Turns out, this isn’t all true!
-A 2009 study conducted by a group of researchers from the University of Rochester determined games can actually help your eyesight instead of hurting it.
+“You’re going to hurt your eyes staring at that screen all day!”
+If you play games or look at your phone every day, you’ve probably heard these words.
+But it turns out this isn’t all true!
+A 2009 study conducted by a group of researchers determined games can actually help your eyesight instead of hurting it.

-So how does this work?
-Study leader, Daphne Bavelier, determined that playing action games boosts an ability called contrast sensitivity function.
-In other words, it’s the brain’s ability to tell the difference between changes in shades of gray against a uniformly colored backdrop.
-This is the same ability that helps people drive at night.
-In fact, according to Bavelier, playing action games after eye surgery or getting corrective lenses can help the optical system recover faster.
+Study leader Daphne Bavelier determined that playing action games boosts an ability called Contrast Sensitivity Function.
+In other words, it’s the brain’s ability to tell the difference between changes in color.
+This is the same ability that helps people be able to drive at night.
+Action games change colors quickly, improving your brain’s ability to process color.
+In fact, according to Bavelier, playing action games after eye surgery or getting corrective lenses can actually help your eyes heal faster!

 Chicken Invaders 5: They’re fowl.
 They’re feathered.
 And they’re invading from space!
-Chicken Invaders is a fast-paced arcade shooter series designed for defenders of the galaxy.
+Chicken Invaders is a bubbleshooter series that’s out of this world.
 Jump aboard your spaceship and blast those birdbrains back to the galaxy from whence they flew!

 Remember the family board game Operation?
-Or the classic PC game Flight Simulator?
-Games in which players use finite movements can help improve your coordination.
-In a 2010 study, researchers from the Centre for Vision Research at York University in Canada determined that, in addition to games helping hand-eye coordination, they could also help your brain tackle more complex tasks.
+Or Flight Simulator?
+Games that require you to use delicate movements can be a big boost to your coordination!
+In a 2010 study, researchers from the Centre for Vision Research in Canada determined that, in addition to games helping hand-eye coordination, they could also help your brain tackle tougher tasks!